xinjli/notes/docs/0x0-Mathematics/0x04-Applied/0x043-Optimization.md

 $$\forall(x \in B_{\epsilon}(a) \cap D)f(x) \geq f(a)$$

-To find the global extrema, devide the domain into subdomain and gather their critical points to find the actual global extrema.
+To find the global extrema, divide the domain into subdomain and gather their critical points to find the actual global extrema.
 The existence of global extrema can be guaranteed by the continuous function and compact domain as mentioned in the previous section.

 ### 1.1.
 Unconstrained Optimization
 First derivate test can be used to find all interior critical points for local extremum.